DarkTerraYT/EnhancementMonkey/LATEST.md

-Bug fixes, gui enhancements and more weapons
+Bug fixes, gui enhancements and more enhancements